psmitt/CoffeeScript-Guide/Guide.md

     <td><code>-100 &gt;&gt;&gt;&gt; 2</code></td><td><code>1073741799</code></td></tr>
 </table>

 Equality ( `==`, `is` ) and inequality ( `!=`, `isnt` ) operators in CoffeeScript are always _strict and type-safe_.
-Although they have lower precedence than other [relational operators](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#Comparison), _chained comparison_ abolishes the precedence rule: the logical value of the chained comparison is true if and only if each binary relation is true.
+Although they have lower precedence than other [comparison operators](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#Comparison), _chained comparison_ abolishes the precedence rule: the logical value of the chained comparison is true if and only if each binary relation is true.

     coffee> 2 >= 1 > +0 == -0 < 1 <= 2 != 3
     true